Genivia/RE-flex/doc/index.md

 How to minimize runtime memory usage                                {#memusage}
 ------------------------------------

-Runtime memory usage is determined by two entities, the pattern DFA and the input buffer:
+Runtime memory usage is largely determined by two entities, the pattern DFA and the input buffer:

 - Use <b>`reflex`</b> option `−−full` to create a statically-allocated table DFA for the scanner's regular expression patterns or option `−−fast` to